rebelonion/Dantotsu/README.md

 * **Available Anime sources:-**
 NONE BUILT IN!
-add your own extensions in the settings menu (Dantotsu has affiliation with any of the extensions)
+add your own extensions in the settings menu (Dantotsu has no affiliation with any of the extensions)

 * **Available Manga sources:-**
 NONE BUILT IN!
-  add your own extensions in the settings menu (Dantotsu has affiliation with any of the extensions)
+add your own extensions in the settings menu (Dantotsu has no affiliation with any of the extensions)

 ## Planned Stuff